-VISUAL ARTS
+VISUAL ARTS (Core)

-The Visual Arts at PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL is offered to students in $6^{th} - 12^{th}$ grades and focuses on making, looking at, discussing, and critiquing art.
+The Visual Arts at PUC Triumph is offered to students in $6^{th} - 12^{th}$ grades and focuses on making, looking at, discussing, and critiquing art.
 The courses help students learn how to think creatively and critically, problem solve, and express themselves.
 Students will develop artistic skill in a variety of materials and techniques such as contour drawing, perspective, charcoal and pastel blending, various painting techniques, composition, and color theory.
-Students will make connections to other contents such as language art, history, science, and math.
 Students will learn the language of the discipline and basic principles of visual arts.
-They will begin to understand the role art plays in different countries, communities, and among different individuals.
+They understand the role art plays in different countries, communities, and among different individuals.
 Students are introduced to the history of art and potential careers in the arts field.
 Student work is exhibited throughout the year at family and/or community events and art teachers document these performances in online portfolios.
 In the high school grades, students continue with visual arts in order to meet the minimum VAPA requirement, however have the option of continuing to pursue visual art at the high school or community college level.